 Now, focus your attention on the neoclassical zone of the SRAS curve, which is the near-vertical portion on the right-hand side.
 If the AD curve crosses this portion of the SRAS curve at an equilibrium point like En where output is at or near potential GDP, then the size of potential GDP pretty much determines the level of output in the economy.
 Since the equilibrium is near potential GDP, cyclical unemployment is low in this economy, although structural unemployment may remain an issue.
 In the neoclassical zone, shifts of aggregate demand to the right or the left have little effect on the level of output or employment.
 The only way to increase the size of the real GDP in the neoclassical zone is for AS to shift to the right.
 However, shifts in AD in the neoclassical zone will create pressures to change the price level.

-This approach of dividing the SRAS curve into different zones works as a diagnostic test that can be applied to an economy, like a doctor checking a patient for symptoms.
-First, figure out what zone the economy is in and then the economic issues, tradeoffs, and policy choices will be clarified.
+This approach of dividing the SRAS curve into different zones works as a diagnostic test that we can apply to an economy, like a doctor checking a patient for symptoms.
+First, figure out in what zone the economy is.
+This will clarify the economic issues, tradeoffs, and policy choices.
 Some economists believe that the economy is strongly predisposed to be in one zone or another.
 Thus, hard-line Keynesian economists believe that the economies are in the Keynesian zone most of the time, and so they view the neoclassical zone as a theoretical abstraction.
 Conversely, hard-line neoclassical economists argue that economies are in the neoclassical zone most of the time and that the Keynesian zone is a distraction.
 The Keynesian Perspective and The Neoclassical Perspective should help to clarify the underpinnings and consequences of these contrasting views of the macroeconomy.

-Economic fluctuations, whether those experienced during the Great Depression of the 1930s, the stagflation of the 1970s, or the Great Recession of 2008–2009, can be explained using the AD/AS diagram.
+We can explain economic fluctuations, whether those experienced during the 1930s Great Depression, the 1970s stagflation, or the 2008-2009 Great Recession, can be explained using the AD/AS diagram.
 Short-run fluctuations in output occur due to shifts of the SRAS curve, the AD curve, or both.
 In the case of the housing bubble, rising home values caused the AD curve to shift to the right as more people felt that rising home values increased their overall wealth.
-Many homeowners took on mortgages that exceeded their ability to pay because, as home values continued to go up, the increased value would pay off any debt outstanding.
+Many homeowners took on mortgages that exceeded their ability to pay because, as home values continued to rise, the increased value would pay off any debt outstanding.
 Increased wealth due to rising home values lead to increased home equity loans and increased spending.
 All these activities pushed AD to the right, contributing to low unemployment rates and economic growth in the United States.
 When the housing bubble burst, overall wealth dropped dramatically, wiping out the recent gains.
-This drop in the value of homes was a demand shock to the U.S. economy because of its impact directly on the wealth of the household sector, and its contagion into the financial that essentially locked up new credit.
-The AD curve shifted to the left as evidenced by the rising unemployment of the Great Recession.
+This drop in home values was a demand shock to the U.S. economy because of its impact directly on the wealth of the household sector, and its contagion into the financial that essentially locked up new credit.
+The AD curve shifted to the left as evidenced by the Great Recession’s rising unemployment.

 Understanding the source of these macroeconomic fluctuations provided monetary and fiscal policy makers with insight about what policy actions to take to mitigate the impact of the housing crisis.
 From a monetary policy perspective, the Federal Reserve lowered short-term interest rates to between 0% and 0.25 %, to loosen up credit throughout the financial system.
 Discretionary fiscal policy measures included the passage of the Emergency Economic Stabilization Act of 2008 that allowed for the purchase of troubled assets, such as mortgages, from financial institutions and the American Recovery and Reinvestment Act of 2009 that increased government spending on infrastructure, provided for tax cuts, and increased transfer payments.
 In combination, both monetary and fiscal policy measures were designed to help stimulate aggregate demand in the U.S. economy, pushing the AD curve to the right.